oracle-livelabs/pts/ai-vector-search-fundamentals/5-image_search/image_search.md

     ![civil war url](images/query_civil_war_2_click_eye.png " ")

     If you then highlight the URL and right click on it a dialog box will open.
 Depending on your browser, there should be an option to open the URL in a new window.
-The following example uses Google Chrome, other browsers you slightly different terminology.
+The following example uses Google Chrome, other browsers use slightly different terminology.
 With Google Chrome you can choose the "Go to ..." option to open the image in a new browser window:

     ![civil war url](images/query_civil_war_3_open_url.png " ")